activatedgeek/bashsearch/README.md

 Bash Script to index files in folder and search

-#Do a "chmod +x scan.sh" for execution
+Do a "chmod +x scan.sh mylocate.sh" for execution (both in same dir)

 scan.sh
 =======